 Fiona’s performance art began with collaborations at queer dance parties and underground cultural events.
 She moved to a solo practice in 2007, creating work in galleries, at festivals, as interventions and in nature.

 Her work tends to the endurance and durational forms, using both video and live actions.
 You Have the Body, a meditation on unlawful detention, toured Australia and the UK in 2008-09 to wide acclaim, including being voted Show of the Year by theatre critic James Waites.

-From 2008-2011 she created the multidisciplinary Water Series which culminated in a major show at Artspace.
+From 2008-2011 she created the multidisciplinary Water Series, culminating in a major show at Artspace.
 Water Series interrogated the fundamental substance of water in the context of rising sea levels, environmental degradation, and the human body itself.
 Group shows include ‘Performance Presence/Video Time’ at Australian Experimental Art Foundation.
-In 2016, McGregor performed with American artist Sheree Rose at UNSW Galleries as part of ‘The Patient’, curated by Bec Dean.
+In 2016, McGregor performed with USA artist Sheree Rose as part of ‘The Patient’, curated by Bec Dean.

 Fiona has lived and worked on Borogegal, Birrabirragal and Gadigal land for most of her life.
 She pays her respects to the traditional owners of these places – part of the Guringai and of the Eora/Darug nations – past, present and emerging.